pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 Currently there is no way to use Tanzu Application Platform GUI in Safari.
 Please use a different web browser.

+## <a id='update-sc-err'></a> Updating a supply chain causes an error (`Can not create edge...`)

+### Symptom

+Updating a supply chain causes an error (`Can not create edge...`) when an existing workload is clicked in the Workloads table and that supply chain is no longer present.

+### Solution

+Recreate the same workload to execute through the new or updated supply chain.

 ## <a id='catalog-not-found'></a> Catalog not found

 ### Symptom